Table of Contents

 The whole plant, leaves, and fruits of the plant are extensively used in the traditional system of medicine for various ailments like cough, asthma, fever, chronic bronchitis, diarrhea rheumatism, and inflammation.

-Dosage and uses depend upon the health problems and conditions or as recommended by an Ayurvedic doctor.
+Dosage and uses depend upon the health problems and conditions or as an Ayurvedic doctor recommends.
 The general recommended dosage is 3-6 grams of Box myrtle daily once a day.

 Here are some home remedies for Box myrtle / Kaiphal